-In the development of the FRL for Sri Lanka, the carbon pools of above-ground and below-ground biomass and litter will be considered for both REDD+ activities included in the FRL (deforestation and reforestation).
+In the development of the FRL for Sri Lanka, the carbon pools of above-ground and belowground biomass and litter will be considered for both REDD+ activities included in the FRL (deforestation and reforestation).
 National data on litter and humus, carbon content of mineral soils and of dead wood are not available as they have not been assessed (in a regular manner) in the past.
 The newly-designed National Forest Inventory (NFI) for Sri Lanka has included these pools to be assessed during periodical plot sampling in forests.
 Once the NFI is fully operational, these additional data would enable Sri Lanka to modify the FRL and to undertake GHG inventories on a higher tier.
-Considering the present situation of data scarcity it was decided that tier 1 values will be used for estimation of all carbon pools considered in Sri Lanka FRL.
-A literature review has been performed by Sri Lanka as well as a compilation of national emission factor values from IPCC's Emission Factor Data Base (www.ipcc-nggip.iges.or.jp/EFDB/main.php) and the use of this national data has been evaluated (Anex-1).
+Considering the present situation of data scarcity, it was decided that tier 1 values will be used for estimation of all carbon pools considered in Sri Lanka FRL.
+A literature review has been performed by Sri Lanka as well as a compilation of national emission factor values from IPCC's Emission Factor Data Base (www.ipccngqip.iges.or.jp/EFDB/main.php) and the use of this national data has been evaluated (Anex-1).
 However, expert judgement from a group of Sri Lankan scientists suggested that these studies were biased towards higher carbon stock forests and may result in an over-estimation of emissions and removals in the FRL calculation.
-Therefore Sri Lanka has opted not to consider these national studies but use IPCC default values instead in attendance of nationally representative values from the NFI.
+Therefore, Sri Lanka has opted not to consider these national studies but use IPCC default values instead in attendance of nationally representative values from the NFI.
+This was endorsed unanimously by the TWG for construction of FRL during the road map preparation.